 Governing Regulations and Requirements for Topical Reports

 A topical report allows for a single review and (if appropriate) approval by the U.S. Nuclear Regulatory Commission (NRC) of a safety-related topic that may apply to multiple nuclear power plants.
 This increases the efficiency and efficacy of the licensing process and reduces the burden on licensees by minimizing the time and resources that both industry and the NRC staff could expend on redundant licensing reviews.
 For additional information, see the following topics on this page:

 The following requirements apply to topical reports:

 Criteria for a Topical Report

-A report submitted for review as a topical report should meet all four of the following criteria:
+A report submitted for review as a topical report should meet all three of the following criteria:

-The report deals with a specific safety-related subject regarding a U.S. nuclear power plant that requires a safety assessment by the NRC staff; for example, component design, analytical models or techniques, or performance testing of components and/or systems that can be evaluated independently of a specific license application.
+The report deals with a specific safety-related or other generic subject regarding a U.S. nuclear power plant that requires a safety evaluation (SE) by the NRC staff; for example, component design, analytical models or techniques, or performance testing of components and/or systems that can be evaluated independently of a specific license application.

-NRC approval of the report will increase the efficiency of the review process for applications that reference the report.
+Increase the efficiency of the review process for applications that reference the TR.

 Exceptions to the Criteria